To My Muse

 When too much tequila and an enabling BFF put Lily Nayar’s romance novel Feast of Lovers into the hands of its inspiration, sexy British actor Tom Morrison, Lily is horrified.
 Now she’s determined to get her book back, even if that means breaking into Tom’s hotel room to do it.

-With the help of a strategic lie and a charismatic knight, Lily’s screwball plan catapults her into the middle of her very own Cinderella story, Hollywood style.
+With the help of a strategic lie and an Oscar-winning knight, Lily’s screwball plan catapults her into the middle of her very own Cinderella story, Hollywood style.
 But will a vengeful actress ruin Lily’s shot at a real life HEA with Tom?

 - Contemporary romance, romantic comedy, MF

 Rated Five Stars.
 “This is a fun book to read and has a true HEA.”